Loosen your belt and bring your appetite to Indiana and Ohio and leave satiated from comforting Amish food in the Midwest

 The Barns at Nappanee

-The Barns at Nappanee, the region’s other big-time restaurant/bakery with a formidable buffet, occupies the historic Nappanee farm attraction once known as Amish Acres.
+The Barns at Nappanee is the region’s other big-time restaurant/bakery with a formidable buffet.
+It occupies the historic Nappanee farm attraction once known as Amish Acres.
 Groups, there can pair a meal with a Broadway-style musical or other fares at the neighboring Round Barn Theatre.
 Blue Gate and Essenhaus also have theaters.

 Dutch Country Market

 Another good stop in Middlebury is Dutch Country Market, which is run by Norman and Katie Lehman and their six children.
 Many of the products in this grocery store, including Katie’s Homemade Noodles, are made in-house daily.
 You can watch oodles of noodles being made most weekdays from 8:30 a.m. to 1:30 p.m.